- Why does sweat stink?

 Sometimes, body odor can be because of an underlying cause.
 If you sweat so much that your normal routine gets messed up, you must consult your doctor.
 If you suffer from night sweats and have no idea why, your doctor may be able to uncover an underlying medical condition that causes it and needs to be treated.

-The main thing with body odor is to be clean, be dry and smell good.
+The main thing with body odor is to be clean, dry, and smell good.
 It is a health issue.
 And one that is important.

 Come on, out with it in the comments!